DarkUp909/laurentferrier-Web-scraping/README.md

 # laurentferrier-Web-scraping
-Web scraping project for Watches specifications in Laurent Ferrier site using Docker container in AWS
+Web scraping project for Watches specifications in Laurent Ferrier site using EC2 instance in AWS